CityOfPhiladelphia/arcgisserver-docker/README.md

 # Dockerfile for building and hosting ArcGIS Server on Linux
 ----

+This Dockerfile was developed using Docker version 19.03.2, build 6a30dfc, with the experimental flag enabled.

 ## Setup

 Before running the docker build, you'll need: